Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Formulation of the problem

 \subsection{The Schwarz function}

 The first three equations in (\ref{eq:1}) are known \cite{Howison92} to be equivalent to

 where ${\cal S}(z,t)$ is the Schwarz function \cite{Davis} of the interface $\partial D_t$, defined as $\overline z = {\cal S}(z,t)$ for $z \in \partial D_t$.
-In (\ref{eq:St}) subscripts denote partial derivatives.
 An important result follows from (\ref{eq:St}): {\it all singularities of ${\cal S}(z,t)$ in $D(t)$ that are different from those of $w(z)$ must be constants of motion} \cite{Howison92}.
-As will see below, this property is the key to the integrable structure of the problem of interface dynamics in a Hele-Show cell.
+As we will see below, this property is the key to the integrability of the Laplacian growth model.

-The Schwarz function of the interface $\partial D_t$ has the following useful representation in the $\zeta$-plane:
+Now, the Schwarz function of the interface $\partial D_t$ has the following useful representation in the $\zeta$-plane: